ihtasham42/social-media-app/README.md

 - Infinite scrolling
 - Sort posts by attributes such as like count, comment count and date created
 - Profanity filtering and posting/commenting cooldowns
+- Update bio which can be viewed by other users
+- Search for posts by their title

 ## Screenshots
 <img width="720" alt="image" src="https://user-images.githubusercontent.com/76620777/169582952-33a59dcd-041f-4ee4-be6f-bdff5ed52f04.png">